-Battery M was commanded at the Battle of Gettysburg by Lieutenant Charles E. Winegar.
+Lieutenant Charles E. Winegar commanded Battery M at the Battle of Gettysburg.
 It brought 96 men to the field serving four 10-Pounder Parrott Rifles.
 The battery only had the horses and manpower for two sections after its losses at the Battle of Chancellorsville.
-It suffered no casualties at Getysburg.
+It suffered no casualties at Gettysburg.

-One section of the battery under Lieutenant John W. Woodbury was positioned on Powers Hill while the second under Lieutenant Smith was positioned on the McAllister Farm.
+Lieutenant John W. Woodbury commanded one section of the battery on Powers Hill while the second under Lieutenant Smith was positioned on the McAllister Farm.
 Both supported the 12th Corps fighting on July 3.
-Lieutenant Woodbury’s section was requested to help suppress Confederate sharpshooters in the Z. Taney farmhouse.
-It was moved across the Baltimore Pike
+Lieutenant Woodbury’s section moved across the Baltimore Pike to help suppress Confederate sharpshooters in the Z. Taney farmhouse.

-At the time of the battle Powers Hill was partially cleared, making it a good artillery position for Union guns to duel with Confederate pieces on Benner’s Hill and to provide support to 12th Corps infantry on Culp’s Hill and around Spangler’s Spring.
-It also served as a signal post and 12th Corps headquarters.
-Over the years the hill became deeply wooded, (as seen in the photos at the bottom of the page) leaving the few visitors who made it to the monuments to wonder at the usefulness of artillery there.
-But the Park Service has recently cleared trees on the hill’s northeast side to restore it to its 1863 condition.
+At the time of the battle Powers Hill was partially cleared.
+This made it a good artillery position for Union guns to duel with Confederate pieces on Benner’s Hill and to provide support to 12th Corps infantry on Culp’s Hill and around Spangler’s Spring.
+Powers Hill also served as a signal post and 12th Corps headquarters.
+Over the years the hill became deeply wooded, as seen in the photos at the bottom of the page, leaving the few visitors who made it to the monuments to wonder at the usefulness of artillery there.
+But the Park Service recently cleared trees on the hill’s northeast side to restore it to its 1863 condition.

 1st N.Y.
 Light Artillery